Haoyu-Tan/ImageManipulation/README.md

 ## Sample Output with Input
 **A better demonstration is on my original submission webpage: https://sites.google.com/umn.edu/haoyutan/home/project-2**

 I have reordered the structure of this project.
-All sample files used in this section is under ./Proj2-Resources-2/Debug/images folder and results are in ./Proj2-Resources-2/Debug/output foler.
+All sample files used in this section is in ./Proj2-Resources-2/Debug/images folder and results are in ./Proj2-Resources-2/Debug/output foler.

 ### (1) Noise